Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 <details>
   <summary><strong>Q: I want to simulate physics (or other accumulative behaviors such as auto-exposure) for a number of frames and let things settle before capturing the Scene.
 Is this possible with the Perception package?</strong></summary><br>

 Yes.
 The Perception Camera can be set to capture at specific frame intervals, rather than every frame.
 The `Frames Between Captures` value is set to 0 by default, which causes the camera to capture all frames; however, you can change this to 1 to capture every other frame, or larger numbers to allow more time between captures.
-You can also have the camera start capturing at a certain frame rather the first frame, by setting the `Start at Frame` value to a value other than 0.
+You can also have the camera start capturing at a certain frame rather than the first frame, by setting the `Start at Frame` value to a value other than 0.
 All of this timing happens within each Iteration of the Scenario, and gets reset when you advance to the next Iteration.
 Therefore, the combination of these properties and the Scenario's `Frames Per Iteration` property allows you to randomize the state of your Scene at the start of each Iteration, let things run for a number of frames, and then capture the Scene at the end of the Iteration.

 Suppose we need to drop a few objects into the Scene, let them interact physically and settle after a number of frames, and then capture their final state once.
 Afterwards, we want to repeat this cycle by randomizing the initial positions of the objects, dropping them, and capturing the final state again.
 We will set the Scenario's `Frames Per Iteration` to 300, which should be sufficient for the objects to get close to a settled position (this depends on the value you use for `Simulation Delta Time` in Perception Camera and the physical properties of the engine and objects, and can be found through experimentation).
 We also set the `Start at Frame` value of the Perception Camera to 290, and the `Frames Between Captures` to a sufficiently large number (like 100), so that we only get one capture per Iteration of the Scenario.
 The results look like below.
 Note how the bounding boxes only appear after the objects are fairly settled.
 These are the timestamps at which captures are happening.